Mario Romancini

-Mario Klabin Xavier Romancini (born December 15, 1987, in Telêmaco Borba) is a Brazilian former professional racing driver.
+Mario Klabin Xavier Romancini (born December 15, 1987) is a Brazilian former professional racing driver.

 Romancini started his racing career in 2006 in the Brazilian Formula Renault 2.0 series.
 Driving for the Full Time Racing Team, he took two podium finishes, including one race win, to finish the season in fifth place.
 After his impressive debut season, Romancini moved up to the South American Formula Three championship in 2007 with leading team Cesário F3.
 During the season he took ten podium places in fourteen races, including two wins, to finish runner-up in the championship behind team-mate Clemente de Faria, Jr.